fresho-dev/mancha/README.md

 - **testing**, individual components can be rendered and tested outside the browser
 - **progressive enhancement**, from simple templating and basic reactivity to a full-blown app

-The main benefit of using `mancha` is that it allows you to compartmentalize the complexity of front-end development.
+A core benefit of using `mancha` is that it allows you to compartmentalize the complexity of front-end development.
 Whether you decide to break up your app into reusable partial sections via `<include>` or create custom web components, you can write HTML as if your mother was watching.